City on the Lake

 14. Lyman House

-The Lyman House bears another less common name, the "Doctor's house," as a total of three doctors have lived there over the years.
+Before I.M.
+Lyman built his house on Harris Street, he was a telegraph operator for the C.P.R.
+Watching Salmon Arm grow, and seeing an opportunity, he opened a real estate office and developed his first subdivision, Lyman View.1 The Lyman House bears another less common name, the "Doctor's house," as a total of three doctors have lived there over the years.
 The first, Dr. Arthur Kellogg Connolly lived and worked in Salmon Arm for 17 years, opening his own general practice and performing house calls.
 The next, Dr. Alan Beech purchased both Connolly's house, and practice in 1926, which he operated alongside his brother, who incidentally lived two doors down.
 The third doctor is the current owner of Lyman House.
 She purchased her home in 1984 and says "As a girl, I remember finding the tree-lined side street with a wonderful collection of old houses.
 One in particular caught my eye and I thought I would love to live there someday."
-The house earned its place on the City of Salmon Arm's Heritage Register in 2010.xx2
+The house earned its place on the City of Salmon Arm's Heritage Register in 2010.2

 15. Carroll House